Career Advice Blog

 Change Your Approach

-Unlike many job seekers, change your approach of searching for jobs from ‘everything me’ to ‘all about giving.’
+Unlike many job seekers, change your approach to searching for jobs from ‘everything me’ to ‘all about giving.’

 Have a Perspective

-Not only does burnout wreak havoc on your health, relationships and career, but seriously thwarts all your job search efforts.
-You should avoid getting lost in despair for not having a job or increasing your chances of developing burnout, which usually occur due to unplanned or haphazard job search.
+Not only does burnout wreak havoc on your health, relationships, and career, but it seriously thwarts all your job search efforts.
+You should avoid getting lost in despair for not having a job or increasing your chances of developing burnout, which usually occurs due to an unplanned or haphazard job search.